qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 =======================

 Geometry Checker is a powerful core plugin to check and fix the geometry validity of a layer.
+It is available from the :menuselection:`Vector -->`
+|geometryChecker| :menuselection:`Geometry Checker` menu.

-The |geometryChecker| :guilabel:`Geometry Checker` dialog show different grouped settings in the first tab (:guilabel:`Setup`):
+The :guilabel:`Geometry Checker` dialog show different grouped settings in the first tab (:guilabel:`Setup`):

 * :guilabel:`Input vector layers`: to select the layers to check.
 A |checkbox|
   :guilabel:`Only selected features` checkbox can filter the geometry to the